DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityDevExtremeDemo/README.md

      ...
 ```

-Every entity contains list blocked members and read only members('BlockedMembers/'ReadOnlyMembers'').
-By default blocked member replaced by default value or null.
-You make replace blocked  value by title 'Protected Content'.
-Following code demonstrating how to do this with an example grid view:
+Every entity contains blocked and read-only members('BlockedMembers/'ReadOnlyMembers').
+By default, a blocked member value is replaced by a default value (or null).
+You can replace the blocked value by the 'Protected Content' text.
+The following code demonstrating how to do this in a grid view:
 ```
 (function () {
     TestApp.BaseDataGridOptions = {